Raav-Paul/taiwanese-credit-risk-analysis/sql/readme.md

       Stage 2	Elevated risk accounts
       Stage 3	Non-performing accounts

-These stages allow the portfolio to be monitored by **risk severity, credit utilization, and default rates**.
+These stages allow the portfolio to be monitored by **risk severity**.

 -------------------------------------------------------